How the Football Playoff Pairings are Determined — 2011

 Determining the Host Team and the Date and Time of the Game

 In the first round, the higher seed hosts the game.
 In subsequent rounds, the school that has hosted fewer times during the current playoff series hosts the game.
+If both teams have hosted an equal number of times, the higher seed hosts.

 When circumstances warrant, a site other than the designated host school's field may be requested by either school and may be used subject to the approval of the IHSA Board of Directors and the host school.